k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/22_broadway_summary_exercise.md

    * Connect the **JavaScript** Actor's output with the IS_EMP input of the  CUSTOMER **DbLoad** Actor using the **First** link type.

-4. Save all the changes, deploy the **SummaryExercise** LU and sync an instance.
+4. Save the changes, deploy the **SummaryExercise** LU and sync an instance.

 **Question 2a:**